gwu-libraries/launchpad/README.md

         sudo cp ../apache/lp.conf /etc/apache2/sites-available/lp.conf
         sudo vim /etc/apache2/sites-available/lp.conf

+The apache config assumes you are using SSL and have set up certs as usual for GW Libraries applications.
+This includes renaming the file appropriately.

 - Change the values of LPHOME, server, user, and python version in the document as appropriate.